Mesquite, Texas: Colleges and universities

 The Texas Legislature defines all of Dallas County (including the vast majority of Mesquite) as being in the Dallas College (formerly Dallas County Community College or DCCCD) district.
 The portion in Kaufman County is within the Trinity Valley Community College district.
 Eastfield College provides undergraduate degrees and continuing-education credits as part of Dallas College.

 Higher education also is provided by two other institutions.
 Columbia College-Mesquite Campus is located on the Eastfield College campus.
 It is a private, nonprofit institution that was founded in Columbia, Missouri, in 1851.
 It provides bachelor's and master's degree programs.

 Media

-Mesquite shares the same television and radio market with Dallas.
+Mesquite is in the Dallas/Fort Worth television and radio market.
 The Mesquite Independent School District operates KEOM, a high-school sports and classic-hits radio station.
 The city's newspaper community primarily subscribes to The Dallas Morning News, Al Dia, and other Dallas-based newspapers.
 The Dallas Morning News has a section dedicated to local news in Mesquite.
 Star Local News distributes the Mesquite News newspaper.